Healthdirect Free Australian health advice you can count on.

 How is shoulder pain treated?

-The treatment recommended for shoulder pain will depend on the cause.
+The treatment recommended for your shoulder pain will depend on the cause.

-In the first few days after an injury, putting a cold pack on the sore area (for 10 to 20 minutes, 3 times a day) can help to reduce inflammation.
+In the first few days after an injury, you can use a cold pack on the sore area.
+This can help to reduce inflammation.
 After that, a hot pack can be used to help relax the shoulder muscles.

 • resting your shoulder for some time (usually only a couple of days)